matthewcarbone/GGCE/README.rst

 Installation
 ------------

-Please see the `INSTALLATION.md <INSTALLATION.md>`_ file for detailed instructions on installing the GGCE package.
+We provide detailed information on how to install the GGCE package in our documentation (link TK).

 Acknowledgements
 ----------------